Help us improve your experience.

 Sophos Antivirus Protection Overview

 Sophos antivirus is as an in-the-cloud antivirus solution.
-The virus pattern and malware database is located on external servers maintained by Sophos (Sophos Extensible List) servers, thus there is no need to download and maintain large pattern databases on the Juniper device.
+The virus pattern and malware database is located on external servers that are maintained by Sophos (Sophos Extensible List) servers, thus there is no need to download and maintain large pattern databases on the Juniper device.
 Prior to Junos OS Release 23.1R1, the Sophos antivirus scanner also used a local internal cache to maintain query responses from the external list server to improve lookup performance.

 Because a significant amount of traffic processed by Juniper Content Security is HTTP based, Uniform Resource Identifier (URI) checking is used to effectively prevent malicious content from reaching the endpoint client or server.
 The following checks are performed for HTTP traffic: URI lookup, true file type detection, and file checksum lookup.
 The following application layer protocols are supported: HTTP, FTP, SMTP, POP3 and IMAP.

 The full file-based antivirus feature is not supported from Junos OS Release 15.1X49-D10 and Junos OS Release 17.3R1 onwards.
-For previous releases, sophos antivirus scanning is offered as a less CPU-intensive alternative to the full file-based antivirus feature.
+For previous releases, Sophos antivirus scanning is offered as a less CPU-intensive alternative to the full file-based antivirus feature.
 Sophos supports the same protocols as full antivirus and functions in much the same manner; however, it has a smaller memory footprint and is compatible with lower end devices that have less memory.

 Starting with Junos OS Release 15.1X49-D100, IPv6 pass-through traffic for HTTP, HTTPS, FTP, SMTP, POP3, IMAP protocols is supported for Sophos antivirus, Web filtering and Content filtering security features of Content Security.